List of Gotham (franchise) characters: Theo Galavan / Azrael

 During the trial, Mayor James testifies in court that it was Oswald Cobblepot who abducted him.
 The judge drops the case against Theo whose henchmen, posing as police officers, abduct Gordon while he was being taken out of the courthouse.
 With Gordon in his clutches, Galavan stated that the Order of St. Dumas protected his family and that his real surname is Dumas.
 Galavan toys with Gordon but quickly overpowers him, using some martial arts skills which Theo not previously displayed.
 He orders his henchmen to kill Gordon slowly and leaves to claim Bruce Wayne's life.
 During the final battle at Galavan's tower, Tabitha tells Theo he has lost and she is going to look out for herself, saving Silver and Bruce Wayne, as Gordon and Penguin come to the rescue, albeit for very different reasons.
 Gordon and Cobblepot take him to an isolated place outside Gotham where Cobblepot beats him mercilessly until Gordon stops him and shoots Galavan dead.
 Cobblepot puts an umbrella in the corpse's mouth to make it look like that he killed Galavan.
 Galavan's body is then taken to the underground Indian Hill facility.

 As Patient 44, he is successfully resurrected by the Indian Hill facility's doctors but the shock of the process scrambled his memories.
 Strange, inspired by Nygma, misleads Galavan to believe himself to be the order's legendary knight Azrael before sending him after Gordon.
-When it came to the fight at the Gotham City Police Department, Theo was unmasked upon his helm being knocked off by Nathaniel Barnes.
+During the Gotham City Police Department, Theo has his helmet knocked off, revealing his identity.
 He manages to use the broken part of the fake Sword of Sin to stab Nathaniel Barnes.
 As he makes his escape, his face was shown to the reporters as Oswald Cobblepot, Tabitha Galavan, and Bruce Wayne sees it on the news.
 Theo then began to look for the real Sword of Sin where he confronted Gordon and Bullock at a crypt which ends with Tabitha ending up hospitalised.
 During the fight with Gordon and Bruce Wayne at Wayne Manor, Azrael is eventually confronted by Cobblepot and then blasted by an RPG wielded by Butch Gilzean, ending his life once and for all.
 His body become shreds before police can get a DNA variation.